neumino/neumino.github.io/movies.md

-### Enter the Anime
+### The Art of Racing in the Rain
-*Released on 2019-08-05, vote average 7*
+*Released on 2019-08-08, vote average 9*

-What is anime?
-Through deep-dives with notable masterminds of this electrifying genre, this fast-paced documentary seeks to find the answers.
+Enzo, a family dog with a near-human soul and a philosopher&#39;s mind, evaluates his life through the lessons learned by his human owner, the race-car driver Denny Swift.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/tU8RZ8tN2d0?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Skin
-*Released on 2019-07-26, vote average 6.9*

-A destitute young man, raised by racist skinheads and notorious among white supremacists, turns his back on hatred and violence to transform his life, with the help of a black activist and the woman he loves.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/8uc30b4kZws?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Dp2ufFO4QGg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>